Therapeutic Playground Project

 Phase II: Preparation

-Rod Knipper, is a partner at KDF Architecture and is the design lead for the project.
+Rod Knipper, principal architect at KDA Architecture, was the design lead for the project.
 In November 2016, he created a concept of the playground as shown below.

 During the 2016-2017 academic year, a senior design team at Lipscomb University began preliminary designs for some of the play equipment, the bridge, and the treehouse.

-During Spring Break 2017, a team from Lipscomb engineering missions traveled to Trujillo.
+During Spring Break 2017, a team from Lipscomb University's Peugeot Center for Engineering Service in Developing Communities traveled to Trujillo.
 They completed a professional-quality engineering survey of the playground site and cleaned the area of debris and leaves.

-In May 2017, another team from Lipscomb engineering missions traveled to Trujillo.
+In May 2017, another team from Lipscomb's Peugeot Center traveled to Trujillo.
 They oversaw operations to level and prepare the playground site for construction.
 This included:

 - pruning and/or removal of specific trees,